 8 And to her it was granted to be arrayed in fine linen, clean and bright, for the fine linen is the righteous acts of the saints.

 If our righteous actions are thought to clothe us, let us consider this also with regard to the wedding garments Yeshua speaks of in the Parable of the Wedding Feast.
-Those who are called to the wedding, but who do not have a wedding garment (righteous actions) will be cast into the outer darkness.
+Those who are called to the wedding, but who do not wear a wedding garment (righteous actions) will be cast into the outer darkness.

 Mattityahu (Matthew) 22:11-14